yuchaozhi/MCANet/README.md

 # MCANet

-This repository contains the implementation of the MCANet model for gland image segmentation tasks.
+This is the official repository of **Multi-Scale Cross-Dimensional Attention Network for Gland Segmentation**

 # Prepare data
 Detailed data is available [here](https://figshare.com/articles/dataset/EBHISEG/21540159/1?file=38179080).